magnanimous-0/python-journey/readme.md

 Just starting out with Python and getting comfortable writing code daily.
 Still in the “figure it out” phase — but consistency is the main focus right now.
+Though i wasn't a complete begginer knew the very fundamentals like: idea of: variables input/output conditional statements loops and knew how to use them in basic ways not the advanced versions.

 _________________________________________________________